RosettaCommons/documentation/scripting_documentation/FeaturesTutorialRunSciBench.md

 -   **submit.py** : This is a python script that implements and runs a class derived from the *BaseSampleSource* .

-Specify which sample sources to use by editing [features/sample\_sources/benchmark.list](https://svn.rosettacommons.org/trac/browser/trunk/mini/test/scientific/cluster/features/sample_sources/benchmark.list) .
-See the [Sample Sources](https://wiki.rosettacommons.org/index.php?title=FeaturesSampleSources&action=edit&redlink=1 "FeaturesSampleSources (page does not exist)") page for details about each sample source.\</li\>
+Specify which sample sources to use by editing rosetta/main/test/scientific/cluster/features/sample\_sources/benchmark.list.
+See the [[Sample Sources|FeaturesSampleSources]] page for details about each sample source.\</li\>

 Run features scientific benchmark using the features.py script